Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

 \subsection{Individual logicals of the same type}

-We first consider the simple case where we have many logical qubits to measure simultaneously in the \textit{same} basis, either $Z$ or $X$.
-For example, measuring $\overline{Z}_1$ and $\overline{Z}_2$ simultaneously.
+We first consider the simple case where we have many logical qubits in a CSS code to measure simultaneously in the \textit{same} basis, either $Z$ or $X$.
+For example, measuring $\bar{Z}_1$ and $\bar{Z}_2$ simultaneously.
 We call these $Z$-\textit{type measurements}, and similarly for $X$-\textit{type measurements}.

-The method is essentially just brute-force branching, where unlike in Ref.~\cite{ZL} the measurements are performed using expander graphs~\cite{WY} rather than hypergraph products~\cite{Coh}.
+The method first uses brute-force branching, then unlike in Ref.~\cite{ZL} the measurements on leaves are performed using expander graphs~\cite{WY} rather than hypergraph products~\cite{Coh}.
 We illustrate this procedure in Figure~\ref{fig:branch_measure1}.

 \begin{lemma} Let $Q$ be a CSS quantum LDPC code.
-We can simultaneously measure Pauli operators of the same type ($Z$ or $X$), with representative weight at most $\omega$, individually on $t$ different logical qubits of $Q$ while retaining fault-distance $d$ and the LDPC property, using $\CO(t\omega (\log t + \log^3\omega))$ new data qubits and checks. \end{lemma} \proof Perform brute-force branching on the logicals $v_i \in \CI$, using the union $V$ of support on data qubits.
+We can simultaneously measure individual Pauli operators of the same type ($Z$ or $X$), with representative weight at most $\omega$, on $t$ different logical qubits of $Q$ while retaining fault-distance $d$ and the LDPC property, using $\CO(t\omega (\log t + \log^3\omega))$ new data qubits and checks. \end{lemma} \proof Perform brute-force branching on the logicals $v_i \in \CI$, using the union $V$ of support on data qubits.
 Next, we use gauging logical measurements, appending expander graphs to the leaves of the brute-force branching tree, measuring each of the individual logicals we desire to measure.
 Any logicals which we do not wish to measure, but that are contained in $V$, are not fully branched, so are left without a leaf or appended expander graph.

 By a combination of Lemmas~\ref{lem:branch_fault_tolerance} and \ref{lem:gauging_fault_tolerance}, this procedure is fault-tolerant with fault-distance $d$, assuming the brute-force branching step and measurement step are each performed for $d$ rounds of stabiliser measurements.